noemibalazs/GitHub/README.md

  To Do:

- 1. Fetching data using Retrofit from Github API v3
+ 1. Fetching all public repositories from Github API v3 using Retrofit
  2. Paginate the public repos 25 per page

  Libraries: